-Test questions are written by teams during the Item Writing workshops, and many writers continue to submit questions throughout the year.
+Test questions are written by teams during Item Writing workshops, and many writers continue to submit questions throughout the year.
 All questions are reviewed again by two teams of item writers.
 Final reviews are done by the NARM Board.
 Two forms of the exam are in use at any given time.
-In 2018, these forms were N and O.